Our Hope Association

 Our Hope Association - Grand Rapids, MI

-Our Hope Association is an addiction and mental health treatment center located at 324 Lyon Street Ne in the 49503 zip code in Grand Rapids, MI.
+Our Hope Association is a substance and mental health treatment facility located at 324 Lyon Street Ne in the 49503 zip code in Grand Rapids, MI.
 It is operated by a private non-profit organization.
-Our Hope Association provides naltrexone administration, prescribes suboxone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Our Hope Association include 12-step rehab, cognitive behavioral therapy and motivational incentives.
-Our Hope Association provides long term rehab, outpatient services and regular outpatient treatment.
-It also provides inpatient treatment for dual diagnosis and residential substance use treatment.
+Our Hope Association provides relapse prevention from naltrexone, buprenorphine maintenance and administers naltrexone.
+Some of the treatment approaches used by Our Hope Association include matrix model, counseling for substance abuse and anger management.
+Our Hope Association provides regular outpatient treatment, outpatient rehabilitation and residential addiction treatment.
+It also provides residential treatment for substance abuse and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
 Other addiction treatment offered includes general addiction disorder treatment.

 Address: 324 Lyon Street NE, Grand Rapids, MI 49503